Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Introduction

-Combining \cref{thm:dcps_multiple_recurrence} with the fact that dynamically central piecewise syndetic sets are piecewise syndetic (\cref{thm:relations_C_dPS_PS-intro}), we show in \cref{thm:Brauer_and_dcPS} that every such set contains Brauer-type polynomial configurations.
-The extent to which dynamically central piecewise syndetic sets are combinatorially rich remains an interesting open question that we speculate on in \cref{sec_open_quests_dps_sets}.
+Combining \cref{thm:dcps_multiple_recurrence} with the fact that sets of pointwise recurrence are piecewise syndetic (\cref{ex_ps_star_is_dcs}), we show in \cref{thm:Brauer_and_dcPS} that every set of pointwise recurrence contains Brauer-type polynomial configurations.
+The full extent of the combinatorial richness of sets of pointwise recurrence remains an interesting open question.